-The props found on the floats are made from sheets of foam that are glued together until they’re the right thickness.
+The props found on Mardi Gras floats are made from sheets of foam that are glued together until they're the right thickness.

 Then, the designs are cut out with machines or by hand.

-My favorite thing about visiting Mardi Gras World is watching the artists work on the float props!
-Doesn’t this seem like the coolest job ever?
+One of the coolest things about visiting Mardi Gras World is watching the artists work on the float props!
+Doesn't this seem like the best job ever?